Storepeople receive, check, store and send out goods from a warehouse, business or organisation.

-Paul: My role here is that I’m the sight manager, and what that means is I have plenty of contact with the staff on the floor, sorting out any issues that may occur with them but also offering encouragement and support for them plus also with our clients making sure they’ve got no issues and helping them out with any difficulties they may have.
+Paul: My role here is that I’m the site manager, and what that means is I have plenty of contact with the staff on the floor, sorting out any issues that may occur with them but also offering encouragement and support for them plus also with our clients making sure they’ve got no issues and helping them out with any difficulties they may have.

-Paul: So here we go Fallon, here’s one of the picking machines that we use to pick our client’s orders on.
-It’s electric powered and very nice and easy to use.
+Paul: So here we go Fallon, here’s one of the picking machines that we use to pick our clients' orders on.
+It’s electric-powered and very nice and easy to use.
 Do you want to get on and have a quick wee go?

 Paul: So here’s the steering wheel – backwards and forwards, side to side, and up and down.